Dark matter silences Cepheids in the Galactic Center: Abstract

 \section{Abstract}

-Upcoming near–infrared facilities (e.g.\ JWST/NIRCam, ELT/MICADO) will dramatically increase the detectability of galactic center Cepheids despite extreme extinction at optical wavelengths.~In this work, we study the impact of dark matter (DM) annihilation on Cepheid stars in the inner parsec of the Milky Way.~We show that at densities $\rho\sim10^5\,$GeV\,cm$^{-3}$ blue–loop evolution can be suppressed, preventing the formation of low-mass ($3-6~\msun$) short–period ($1$--$6$ days) Cepheids.~A dearth of such variables could provide indirect evidence for DM heating.~Notably, this effect occurs at lower DM densities than required to impact main–sequence stars.~Future surveys will thus offer a novel, complementary probe of DM properties in galactic nuclei.
+Upcoming near–infrared facilities (e.g.\ JWST/NIRCam, ELT/MICADO) will dramatically increase the detectability of galactic center Cepheids despite extreme extinction at optical wavelengths.~In this work, we study the impact of dark matter (DM) annihilation on Cepheid stars in the inner parsec of the Milky Way.~We show that at \vtwo{captured} densities $\rho\sim10^5\,$GeV\,cm$^{-3}$, blue loop evolution can be suppressed, preventing the formation of low-mass ($3-6~\msun$) short–period ($1$--$6$ days) Cepheids.~\vtwo{For even slightly higher DM densities, Cepheids are suppressed across their entire mass range.} A dearth of such variables could provide indirect evidence for DM heating.~Notably, this effect occurs at lower DM densities than required to impact main–sequence stars.~Future surveys will thus offer a novel, complementary probe of DM properties in galactic nuclei.